nicoburkart/nextjs-crypto-jumpstart/README.md

 - Apollo Client as the GraphQL client
 - Prisma as the ORM for migrations and database access
 - PostgreSQL as the database
-- AWS S3 for uploading images
-- Auth0 for authentication
+- Wagmi for wallet and blockchain integration
 - TypeScript as the programming language
 - TailwindCSS a utility-first CSS framework
 - Vercel for deployment